 Women have been wise to the benefits of a little lip-plumping for years but men can benefit from it too.
 If you need a little incentive consider this: according to research by University of Louisville, lip size is the key to sexual attraction, with good sized smackers being seen as the most attractive by women.
 So if you don't fancy implants (and ending up with a trout pout) try the Murad Rapid Collagen Infusion for Lips which contains amino acids to help the lip tissue hold more moisture and appear a little thicker whilst also boosting micro-circulation.

 Nothing ruins your appearance or scares a partner off faster than a huge, lip-tingling cold sore.
 Caused by the herpes Simplex 1 virus, cold sores are often triggered by sun and stress (both of which suppress the immune system) but innocent-sounding tings like crusty French bread can also bring them on since it leaves tiny cuts on the lips which the virus loves.
 It's not all doom and gloom though.
 Cold sores might be a pain but they can be treated and, to an extent, avoided.
 Treat with Zovirax cream (available from chemists) as soon as you feel the slightest tingle, protect lips all-year round with a lip balm containing an sunscreen and steer clear of foods containing an amino acid called argenine which is known to trigger cold sores in some people.
 It's found in foods like peanuts, soybeans, chocolate, oats and wholewheat.
 Since the virus likes nothing better than a weakened immune system, eating well, getting plenty of sleep and reducing your stress levels can help too, as can ensuring you get plenty of immune system-boosting Vitamin C - pick up the MyVitamins Essential Vitamin C if you need an extra boost!

-To see more lip products click here >>
+To see more lip balm for men click here >>

 << Back to Grooming Guide